 Be prepared to pay more for local food, but the quality is unbeaten, and also environmental impact is lower.

-Going out is an important part of our life and people tend to spend their free time going out, exploring new cafes, restaurants, and clubs.
+Going out is an important part of our life, and people tend to spend their free time eating in restaurants and exploring new cafes, coffee shops, bars, and clubs.
 So how much will you pay for the joy in Germany?

-Your social life will cost you considerably less than most northern European countries.
-Eating out and drinking (especially drinking beer) is offered for a good value.
+Your social life will cost you considerably less than in most northern European countries.
+Eating out and drinking (especially beer) are offered for a reasonable price.

 Dinner will cost you around 20 EUR for a good meal and a couple of beers.
-Eating out is more expensive than in eastern countries but cheaper than in France or The Netherlands for example.
+Eating out is more expensive than in Eastern European countries but cheaper than in France or the Netherlands, for example.

-One of the most important things to prepare when moving to Germany is health insurance.
+Health insurance is one of the most important things to prepare for when moving to Germany.
 Germany has one of the best-funded public healthcare systems in Europe, although residents can choose from private or public cover depending on their needs.

-For good quality health insurance for Expats in Germany check tool Tarifcheck, the platform will give you the best results accordingly to your situation.
-You could also opt for Ottonova, they offer English speaking services and packages with great value!
+For good quality health insurance for expats in Germany check tools like Tarifcheck; the platform will give you the best results accordingly to your situation.
+You could also opt for Ottonova, the best health insurance for expats.

-Read more here about the costs of medical treatment in Germany.
+Read more about the cost of medical treatment in Germany.

-If you plan to work in Germany usually you will get public insurance, which costs will be deducted from your salary, 7,3% exactly.
-Or you can choose a privat health insurance where the monthly rate will be fixed and won’t be based on your salary.
+If you plan to work in Germany, you will usually get public insurance, premiums for which will be deducted from your salary.
+It’s about 7,6% of your gross income.
+Or you can choose privat health insurance where the monthly rate will be fixed and won’t be based on your salary.
 This is a better option for higher earners.

 Public health insurance in Germany?
-Read more about it and how much it costs.
+Read more about it.

-On average you will be paying between 80 EUR and 400 EUR for health insurance, 150 EUR is an average for employees with public insurance.
+On average, you will pay between 80 EUR and 400 EUR for health insurance depending on the provider; 150 EUR is the average for employees with public insurance.

-Public transport in Germany is of an exceptionally high standard and reasonably priced in comparison to transport systems elsewhere in Europe, which can help further reduce the cost of living in Germany.
+Public transport in Germany is of an exceptionally high standard and reasonably priced compared to transport systems elsewhere in Europe, which can help further reduce the cost of living in Germany.

-Prices for monthly tickets range from 60 EUR – 90 EUR a month depending on the city and if you are a student or not.
+Prices for monthly tickets range from 60 EUR to 90 EUR a month depending on the city and whether you are a student.

-Traveling by train can be quite expensive, opting for a shared ride such as a BlaBlaCar or bus from company Flixbus is always cheaper.
+Traveling by train can be pretty expensive; opting for a shared ride such as a BlaBlaCar or bus from the company Flixbus is always cheaper.

 Owning a car in Germany is more expensive.
-If you live in cities like Berlin, Munich, Hamburg, and Frankfurt and your work don’t require much traveling you don’t need a car.
+If you live in cities like Berlin, Munich, Hamburg, and Frankfurt and your work doesn’t require much traveling; you don’t need a car.

 The taxi ride is expensive in Germany, and there is no service such as Uber.
 The taxi rate starts between 3 EUR and 4 EUR and then 1-2 EUR for a km.

-Germany has a very good childcare system, but sometimes you need to wait a long time to get a spot for a child in Kindergarten.
+Germany has an excellent childcare system, but sometimes you must wait a long time to get a spot for a child in Kindergarten.
 So register there early, months and months before your kid will need it.

-The majority of state-owned kindergarten costs an average between 100 EUR to 400 EUR per month, while private centers range between 600 EUR and 900 EUR.
+Most state-owned kindergarten costs an average of between 100 EUR to 400 EUR per month, while private centers range between 600 EUR and 900 EUR.

 Housing in Germany

-General housing costs in Germany are fairly high but vary considerably depending on the type of property you choose and the city in which you live.
+General housing costs in Germany are relatively high but vary considerably depending on the type of property you choose and the city in which you live.

 Most people in Germany live in apartments and others in their private houses.
-Demand for housing in the most popular cities such as Munich, Berlin, Hamburg is high, and as such, so are the prices.
+Demand for housing in the most popular cities such as Munich, Berlin, and Hamburg is high, and so are the prices.

 Example: average prices for rents in Frankfurt, Germany: